 - Learn Followership.
 What does it truly mean to walk a mile in someone else’s shoes?
 You have to learn to follow before you can lead.
 Think of a time when you learned a lesson from someone you were following that could benefit you as a leader.

 - Develop Self-Discipline.
 Why is it so difficult to be the ruler of our own actions and decisions?
 How is your discipline in these areas of your life?

 - Time management- Are you scheduling your priorities or prioritizing your schedule?

-- Money management- Tracking you finances is vital to leading yourself into early retirement and living a life of freedom.
-Free from debt, free from worry and able to do everything that puts a smile on your face.
+- Money management- Tracking your finances is vital to leading yourself into early retirement and living a life of freedom.
+Free from debt, free from worry, and able to do everything that puts a smile on your face.
 If you think you’re too young to think about retirement you’re seriously mistaken.

 - Living your Legacy- What is your purpose?
-What special gifts to you possess?
+What special gifts do you possess?
 How do you want to be remembered when you die?

 3. Practice Patience and Gratitude.
 Building a business takes time.
 Building a great team takes effort and time.
 Enlist others to help fulfill the vision and keep the team going.
 Small steps daily compound and be thankful for the person you had to become in order to reach the success you strive for.

 4. Seek Accountability.
-Personal and professional accountability are of high importance because we all have a human nature that will lead us astray or kill focus.
-Seek accountability from those that will speak the hard truth’s and push you to be your best.
+Personal and professional accountability is of high importance because we all have a human nature that will lead us astray or kill focus.
+Seek accountability from those that will speak the hard truth and push you to be your best.

 “Nothing so conclusively proves’s a man’s ability to lead others, as what he does from day to day to lead himself.” – Thomas J. Watson, Chairman of IBM